randyleighton/goal-tracker-ar/readme.md

 #Goal Tracker

-This is an active record Ruby project by Randy Leighton
+This is a Ruby project by Randy Leighton.

-This allows you to add players, games and create goals scored by players in a join table.

 This utilizes active record instead of SQL like the previous version of the Goal Tracker.

+This app allows you to add players, games and create goals scored by players.

-Project focuses on meeting assessment criteria for Active Record mastery including:
+Project is designed to meet assessment criteria for Active Record mastery including:

-associations: relations are created and tested with shoulda-matchers between the tables.
+1. Associations: Relations are created and tested with shoulda-matchers between the tables.

-validations: validation put on creating new Player objects, to validate if name is present.
+2. Validations: Validation put on creating new Player objects, to validate if name is present.
 It also verifies that the jersey number is only 2 characters long.

-scopes
+3. Scopes - There is a class method for retrieving and querying objects.

-callbacks: there is a callback function in the player class to lowercase the name input then Capitalize it.
+4. Callbacks: there is a callback function in the player class to lowercase the name input then Capitalize it.